-Many travelers who venture to Romania have a couple things on their list: partying in Bucharest, the capital city, and finding Dracula in Transylvania.
+Many travelers who venture to Romania have a couple of things on their list: partying in Bucharest, the capital city, and finding Dracula in Transylvania.
 Both are just fine, albeit coming with a few silly stereotypes.
-But if you limit your trip to this and not also try some hiking tours in Romania, you’ll be missing a rich tapestry of culture and naturally beauty this country has to offer.
+But if you limit your trip to this and not also try some hiking tours in Romania, you’ll be missing a rich tapestry of culture and natural beauty this country has to offer.

 If you’re on a work trip to the capital city or simply visiting with friends, think about spending a few days in the country, in and out of the Transylvania region.

 Hiking in Romania: Piatra Craiului National Park

 Have a slow and easy drive up into the mountains to The Piatra Craiului National Park, about two-hours outside Bucharest.
-This is where the fateful hike took place – only after I found out the area is full off brown bears, wolves, chamois, and lynxes!
-But in and around the village of Magrua it’s just the tinkling cow bells.
+This is where the fateful hike took place – only after I found out the area is full of brown bears, wolves, chamois, and lynxes!
+But in and around the village of Magrua it’s just the tinkling cowbells.

 Enjoy time spent at Samedru, which is a new venture since 2015 to provide upscale yet simple accommodation to those wanting to escape the city for a while.
 Your travel squad can book rooms inside the ski-lodge type building, with amazing views of the snow-peaked mountains in the distance.

 Dinner is included highlighting hearty grilled steaks, fish and chicken.
-There’s sauna rooms afterwards to combat the meat sweats.
+There are sauna rooms afterward to combat the meat sweats.
 Just outside the front door is the village and beyond, plenty of hills to conquer.
 Just pack good waterproof boots – unpaved roads and trails can be super muddy.